Agenda

 How can digital models translate into lower contingencies, tighter schedules, and investable risk?
 This table will focus on the outputs that move capital—what lenders, insurers, EPCs, regulators, and offtakers need to see—and how to govern models so they deliver decision-grade evidence.

-Table V: Fusion for Industrial Heat
+Table IV: Fusion for Industrial Heat

 Industrial process heat represents one of the hardest sectors to decarbonize—and one of the most promising near-term markets for fusion.
 How could fusion technologies supply continuous, high-temperature heat for sectors such as steel, chemicals, and cement, and what are next steps to build this market?